tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_hyperlinks.md

     - mydoc_sidebar
     - product1_sidebar
     - product2_sidebar
+    - other
     ```

-2. At the bottom of each topic, include the links.html file:
+2. At the bottom of each topic where you plan to include links, include the links.html file:

     ```
     {% raw %}{% include links.html %}{% endraw %}